 Ordained at 27, his strong background of philosophy, psychology and theology prepared him for life’s challenges.
 For his first mission, John was sent to the Amazon jungle.
 Without funding, John created a self sufficient town in Bolivia where the indigenous people processed rubber, exported Brazil nuts to New York and London and formed a community corporation.
 To speed up production John invented a nut processing machine.
 The American broadcast journalist Edward R. Murrow visited John’s "Blanca Flor" project and did a special report on John, “the jungle priest” who completely changed the socioeconomic climate of the region.

 John’s philosophy was “If you can think it, you can do it.”
 In 1966 Pope Paul VI granted John’s dispensation to follow his dream to become an entrepreneur.
 John A. Dietrich & Associates blended his experience and sense of humor to teach project management seminars to the top 500 corporations.
 Later with XPM Inc., employing a NASA prototype, he directed programmers to develop software for scheduled maintenance on the FedEx and Continental airline fleets.
-Raymar was John’s third business and my daughter Emilie and I remain inspired to carry on his entrepreneurial legacy.
+Raymar was John’s third business and it's our honor to uphold his entrepreneurial spirit and legacy.